mihirpenugonda/mihirpenugonda/README.md

 ### hey there, i’m @mihirpenugonda 👋

-i work on all things tech at BharatX (YC 22) and love creating and exploring new projects by making new projects
+i work on all things tech at BharatX (YC 22) and love learning new tech especially when it comes to creating beautiful user experiences. i have worked on both mobile and web projects and am currently learning backend using golang and mobile dev using react native

 ## 🛠 technologies and tools